 Create and initialize the channel factory with the endpoint, binding type, and contract type:

 ChannelFactory<IEchoChannel> channelFactory = new ChannelFactory<IEchoChannel>(); channelFactory.Endpoint.Address = new EndpointAddress(uri); channelFactory.Endpoint.Binding = new NetTcpRelayBinding(); channelFactory.Endpoint.Contract.ContractType = typeof(IEchoChannel);

 Apply the Service Bus credentials:

-You are now finished configuring the client application.
+You have now configured the client application.
 You can move on to implementing the rest of the client application, in Building a Service Bus Client Application.
 Note that this tutorial does use an App.config file; however, it is only to store name and password information in a string, and is easily replaced by the code used in this procedure.